atreyad/starter-academic/content/talk/2021_Talks/index.md

 ---
 - China International Conference in Finance,
 - Financial Management Association Europe and Atlanta,
+- Association of Environmental and Resource Economists at OSWEET,
 - Joint Research Centre of the European Comission on Sustainable Finance,
 - Global Research Alliance for Sustainable Finance and Investment,
 - GRETA Long Run Risks, Global Finance Conference,